THOMASELOVE/431-classes-2026/class03/favorite_classes.md

 I asked you "What has made your favorite university classes your favorite?"

 Here is a summary (built by Google Gemini) of the main themes and insights from the individual responses (I did not associate names with responses here.)
-I've left this unedited[^1].
+I've left this unedited[^1] in order to make a point.

 [^1]: which pains me.